ozturkmutlu65/treble_everest/README.md

 You'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).

 ## Glone base repo
-As a first step, you'll have to create and enter a folder with the appropriate name.
-To do that, run these commands:
+Firstly we need to clone the base repo (this one) which we can do by runnng the following:

 ```bash
 git clone --depth=1 https://github.com/cawilliamson/treble_voltage.git